 Starter Motor Failures

-Starter motors operate under extremely high loads and can wear out over time.
+Starter motors operate under extreme load and eventually wear out.

 - Worn brushes